rot256/git-ring/README.md

 the list of authorized SSH keys for each user which these platforms make public (e.g. [github.com/rot256.keys](https://github.com/rot256.keys)).
 Git-ring exploits this feature to allow anonymously proving membership among a set of users/organizations/repositories on these platforms using ring signatures (a cryptographic tool) -- without revealing your identity.

 **Disclaimer:** Although I aim for this software to be usable and not just a demo, I take no responsibility for the correctness/security/completeness of this software: the software has not undergone a security audit and should currently be considered in an alpha state.
 I also do not guarantee that the CLI remains stable, or that the signature format remains backwards compatible.

+There is a [companion post](rot256.dev/post/git-ring) describing how the cryptography in git-ring works.

 ## Applications